Where is the Card Accepted?

 We typically post out all cards within a week of receiving all of the information we need from you.
 All deliveries are Royal Mail 2nd class and as with any domestic postage there is sometimes a margin of error in deliveries

-If you’ve not received your card within a reasonable time frame you need to make sure that you get in touch with us as soon as possible as either we’re still waiting for information from you or there’s been a problem with delivery.
+If you’ve not received your card within 1 week of receiving your confirmation email you need to make sure that you get in touch with us as soon as possible as either we’re still waiting for information from you or there’s been a problem with delivery.

 If you need your card in a hurry for a booking we can give you your card number straight away and this is usable in a number of venues without the card itself